Associazione Culturale La Guarimba

 Guarimba, in venezuelan indigenous language, means “safe place”.

 La Guarimba’s main objective is to bring the cinema back to the people and the people back to the cinema.
-This goal is at the helm of the restoration of a 938 seat outdoor theater in Calabria, the organization of an international film festival with free entry, and the creation of La Scuola Delle Scimmie in Puglia, an informal school for teaching cinema and illustration.
+In 2013, this goal lead us to the restoration of a 938 seat outdoor theater in Calabria, to the organization of an international film festival with free entry.
+In 2014 we created La Scuola Delle Scimmie in Puglia, an informal school for teaching cinema and illustration.
 It also prompted us to create La Guarimba On Tour, an initiative that takes the festival’s official selections around the world for smaller, often impromptu, screenings.
-What’s more, in August 2015 we organized the first European Vimeo conference about direct online distribution for independent film.
+In August 2015 we organized the first European Vimeo conference about direct online distribution for independent film.

 LA GUARIMBA ON TOUR